-We took the porch stairs down and headed toward the small crowd gathered around their king.
-Daniel slapped the guy who sat next to him on the back of the head and gestured for him to get up.
-The man rubbed at his noggin and wandered off.
+We descended from the porch into the fray and wound our way toward the small crowd gathered around their king.
+Daniel slapped the guy sitting next to him on the back of the head and gestured for him to get up.
+The man rubbed at his noggin, grumbling under his breath as he wandered off.

-“Stay close,” Jakob said beneath his breath.
+“Stay close,” Jakob said.
 He veered away from me and took the vacated seat.